-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, W. P. Carey's TSR for the last 5 years was 70%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+As it happens, W. P. Carey's TSR for the last 3 years was 60%, which exceeds the share price return mentioned earlier.
+This is largely a result of its dividend payments!

 A Different Perspective

 W. P. Carey shareholders have received returns of 25% over twelve months (even including dividends) , which isn't far from the general market return.
 That gain looks pretty satisfying, and it is even better than the five-year TSR of 8.8% per year.
 Even if the share price growth slows down from here, there's a good chance that this is business worth watching in the long term.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Consider for instance, the ever-present spectre of investment risk.
 We've identified 1 warning sign with W. P. Carey , and understanding them should be part of your investment process.

 W. P. Carey is not the only stock that insiders are buying.
 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.